 Get this when you book through us:

-A 15-minute head and shoulder massage and a 45-minute yoga session.
-GoldSmiths will also receive a bottle of wine
+A 15-minute head and shoulder massage and 10% discount on F&B. GoldSmiths will also receive a bottle of wine

 At the hotel

-Free WiFi throughout, 24-hour gym, butler service, valet parking, library, 400-metre beach, watersports, table tennis, shuttle to Dubai Mall.
-In rooms: free bottled water, tea- and coffee-making facilities, Forest Essential bath products.
+Free WiFi throughout, 24-hour gym, butler service (certain rooms only), valet parking, library, bikes, 400-metre beach, watersports, table tennis, shuttle to Dubai Mall.
+In rooms: free WiFi, free bottled water, tea- and coffee-making facilities, Forest Essential bath products.

 Our favourite rooms